pruthvik08/unit_converter/README.md

 - Tkinter
 - ttk
 - messagebox
-Project Information
-The project allows the user to:
+# The project allows the user to:
 1. Enter a numeric value.
 2. Select a category (Length, Weight, Time, Temperature).
 3. Choose From Unit and To Unit.
 4. Perform conversion and display result instantly.
-Advantages
+ # Advantages
-Advantages:
 - Easy to use graphical interface.
 - Lightweight and works offline.
 - Supports multiple unit categories.